 Fundamental values like faith, hard work, and family have always been important to Arlington Heights residents.
 Illinois’ co-parenting law jives very well with these values.
 If both parents are to be effectively involved in the child-rearing process, that means lots of determination and faith that such an arrangement truly is in the best interests of the child.
 To help make this goal a reality, a number of different solutions are available.

-The compassionate Arlington Heights parenting time attorneys at Delaney Heckman understand how difficult co-parenting can be in today’s world.
+The compassionate Arlington Heights parenting time attorneys at Andrea Heckman Law understand how difficult co-parenting can be in today’s world.
 It is much easier to fall back into the 20th century routine of custodial and noncustodial parenting.
 But good parents are willing to go the extra mile for their children, and our professional team is willing to go the extra mile for you.
 So, we look for ways to help your family survive and thrive, now and in the future.

 Most parents agree that parenting time decisions should be in the best interests of the children.
 However, most parents disagree as to the specifics.